McDamon/dotfiles/README.md

   devshell for boostrapping (`nix develop` or `nix-shell`).
 - `hosts`: NixOS Configurations
   - `common`: Shared configurations consumed by the machine-specific ones.
-    - `global`: Configurations that are globally applied to all my machines.
+    - `global`: Configurations that are globally applied to all machines.
-    - `optional`: Opt-in configurations my machines can use.
+    - `optional`: Opt-in configurations any machines can use.
   - `merovingian`: Dell Precision 5560
-- `home`: My Home-manager configuration
+- `home`: Home-manager configuration
-- `modules`: A few actual modules (with options) I haven't upstreamed yet.
+- `modules`: Modules (with options).
 - `overlay`: Patches and version overrides for some packages.
 Accessible via `nix build`.
 - `pkgs`: My custom packages.
 Also accessible via `nix build`.
 You can compose these into your own configuration by using my flake's overlay, or consume them through NUR.
 - `templates`: A couple project templates for different languages.
 Accessible